ycrc/ycrc.github.io/docs/clusters/hopper.md

 The Hopper cluster is named for the computer scientist and United States Navy Rear Admiral [Grace Murray Hopper](https://en.wikipedia.org/wiki/Grace_Hopper), who received her Ph.D. in Mathematics from Yale in 1934.

 Hopper is jointly supported by the YCRC and [Health Sciences Information Technology (HSIT)](https://healthsciencesit.yale.edu/) to ensure a high level of service and facilitate secure computational research.
-Hopper is one of a number of secure computing environments, such as SpinUp+ and [CHP/SAFE](https://medicine.yale.edu/ybic/computational-resources/ynhhs/#computational-health-platform), developed to support a variety of secure computing needs.
+Hopper is one of a number of secure computing environments, such as [SpinupPlus](https://medicine.yale.edu/ybic/computational-resources/yale/) and [CHP/SAFE](https://medicine.yale.edu/ybic/computational-resources/ynhhs/#computational-health-platform), developed to support a variety of secure computing needs.
 Support staff are available to assist researchers with identifying and accessing the most suitable compute resources for their research projects.